-Once your dog gets diabetes, he will most likely need insulin for the rest of his life.
-So it’s really important to do everything you can to prevent your dog from becoming diabetic.
+According to the Merck Veterinary Manual, one out of every 300 dogs is diagnosed with diabetes (1).
+Especially in senior and middle aged dogs, diabetes in dogs is becoming frighteningly common.
+If your dog gets diabetes, he will most likely need insulin for the rest of his life.
+So it’s important to do everything you can to prevent your dog from becoming diabetic.

 There are many things that can contribute to the risk of your dog getting diabetes … but the good news is, there are also lots of things you can do to help prevent it and minimize the risk.

-This is why the pancreas and its creation of insulin is so important.
+This is why the pancreas and its production of insulin are so important.
 And when it’s not working right, your dog can become diabetic.

 Types Of Diabetes